Due to changes in our office for Covid Protocols – We have stopped providing Low Vision Services

 - High powered near microscopes

 Eligibility for any ADP funding will be determined by application to MOHLTC after mandatory assessment by us.
 Once the application is submitted, the ADP approval process from the government takes 2-4 months.
-Please note: all low vision assessments by ADP-authorized optometrists in Ontario are not routine eye exams and are charged a professional fee that is not covered by OHIP / social assistance.
+Please note: all low vision assessments by ADP-authorized optometrists in Ontario are not considered routine eye exams and are charged a professional fee that is not covered by OHIP / social assistance.
 This assessment (which includes demonstration, counseling & detailed instructions of a variety of vision aids, plus determining ADP qualification) usually lasts 1 to 1.5 hours.